Effective Beginning Catalog Term: Fall 2017 (535)

 Dr. Sharon Setterlind, Dean, SP/G, (727) 341-4724

-Our Technology Development and Management bachelor's degree gives you a solid credential in the evolving field of technology management.
+The Technology Development and Management bachelor's degree gives you a solid credential in the evolving field of technology management.
 You will receive a balance of technology and management education to make you a front-runner in today's competitive environment.
-Through state-of-the-art delivery systems, we help you achieve your goals as a manager, improve productivity in your organization and become a strong and effective leader.
+You will also have the opportunity to specialize in one of four fields: Data Analytics, Cybersecurity, Software Development or Project Management.
+Through state-of-the-art delivery systems, we help you to achieve your goals as a manager, improve productivity in your organization and become a strong and effective leader.

 The Academic Pathway is a tool for students that lists the following items: